Measuring Weak-to-Strong Legibility of Reasoning Models: Introduction

 \section{Introduction}

-``Test-time compute''---scaling the number of intermediate tokens language models generate before outputting answers to hard questions---has emerged as the dominant paradigm for approximating human System-II thinking \cite{kahnemanThinkingFastSlow2011}.
-These intermediate tokens, often referred to as ``reasoning traces'' are trained primarily through reinforcement learning on verifiable rewards (RLVR), which means they are optimized largely for one objective: final answer correctness.
+``Test-time compute''---scaling the number of intermediate tokens language models generate before outputting answers to hard questions---has emerged as the dominant paradigm for approximating System-II thinking \citep{kahnemanThinkingFastSlow2011}.
+These intermediate tokens, often referred to as ``reasoning traces'', are trained primarily through reinforcement learning on verifiable rewards (RLVR), which means they are optimized largely for one objective: final answer correctness.

-This optimization strategy treats reasoning traces as ancillary outputs to be minimized or discarded, a framing that underestimates the potential of reasoning traces as \textit{primary artifacts} in their own right.
-In this paper, we argue for the need for high-quality, legible reasoning traces that are designed not just as a means to arrive at correct answers but as a mechanism for auditing and verifying model behavior.
+This optimization strategy treats reasoning traces as ancillary outputs to be minimized or discarded, a framing that underestimates the potential of reasoning traces as \textit{primary artifacts}.
+A growing set of use cases would benefit greatly from shaping traces with respect to weaker models.
+This requires characterizing the ease with which smaller models engage with intermediate reasoning steps.
+We refer to this ease of engagement as ``weak-to-strong legibility''.

-For highly capable AI systems requiring human oversight or automated verification, the intrinsic properties of reasoning traces become invaluable.
-Indeed, interpretable natural language reasoning traces offer a path to scalable oversight \cite{korbakChainThoughtMonitorability2025,emmonsPragmaticWayMeasure2025}--the ability for humans to supervise the actions of superhuman AI---but only if weak verifiers (humans or smaller models) can identify logical gaps and errors.
-Likewise, distillation of reasoning capabilities into smaller, deployable models remains essential, with recent work showing that trace quality dramatically impacts learning outcomes \cite{liSmallModelsStruggle2025,zhangBREADBranchedRollouts2025}.
-A similar need for legibility arises in caching and re-use of steps in a trace \cite{didolkarMetacognitiveReuseTurning2025,ahmedRetrievalofThoughtEfficientReasoning2025}, which assumes demarcated atomic reasoning units for retrieval \cite{weiCognitiveRegularizerLanguage2021}.